Vision

 - support our NHS partners to build research capacity, by sharing our expertise and experience, development opportunities and maximising opportunities for cross-organisational collaboration on research priorities

-A key priority for our strategy is to increase research opportunities and the positive impact it has for patients.
+A key priority for our strategy is to increase research opportunities and the positive impact for patients.